anantpednekar/x21188947-scc-project/Readme.md

 ### Requirement 3: BGL.csv for SparkSQL
 - A CSV file named `BGL.csv` is required for use with SparkSQL.

-## Command for Converting BGL log to CSV
+## Command for Converting BGL log file to CSV

 To convert the `BGL.log` file to CSV format, you can use the following `awk` command: